• Skip to primary navigation

 It has a warm, slightly nutty undertaste and goes very well with other Asian ingredients such as lemongrass, coconut and gula melaka sugar.

 Homemade pandan flavor syrup will not have the same fluorescent bright green color (or red color) as artificial pandan.
-Instead, it will have a much more pleasing and natural green color, as shown below, and is perfect for flavoring drinks such as pandan milk.
+Instead, it will have a much more pleasing and natural green color, as shown below, and is perfect for flavoring drinks such as pandan milk and pandan jelly.

 Ingredients